 The London Pass can be sent to your smartphone instantly, mailed to your home address, or you may pick up the card when you arrive in London.
 Note that mailing the card to your home costs a little extra.
 Find out how to receive your pass.

-You may also get London Pass on your smartphone, so you don’t even need to carry around the actual London Pass card, if you prefer.
+You may also access The London Pass on your smartphone, so you don’t even need to carry around the actual pass if you prefer.

 Tips for Using The London Pass

-Your London Pass card will be activated at the time you first use it.
-Note that it operates on a day basis and not on a 24 hour basis.
+The London Pass activates at the time you first use it.
+Note that it operates on a day basis and not on a 24-hour basis.
 When you first use it, do so early in the day to get maximum value from it.

-The conventional wisdom is that the London Pass can be an excellent value if you plan to visit three or more fee-charging sites per day that it covers.
-It is good for people who like all-day sightseeing.
+The conventional wisdom is that The London Pass can be an excellent value if you plan to visit three or more fee-charging sites per day that it covers.
+It is ideal for people who like all-day sightseeing.

-Note that, in London, government-run museums (like the world-famous British Museum and Victoria & Albert Museum) are generally free to enter for the general public without need for The London Pass.
+Note that, in London, government-run museums (like the world-famous British Museum and Victoria & Albert Museum) are generally free to enter for the general public without the need for tickets or sightseeing passes.